 We know that exercise causes microscopic damage to muscle fibers.
 With the potential of antioxidant to shield cells against damage, you might think that eating antioxidant-rich foods before a workout would be beneficial.
 Some studies DO show that antioxidant-rich compounds, like tart cherry, might reduce muscle soreness.
 Here’s the problem.
 A little bit of oxidative stress may not be bad.
 In fact, it may HELP your body adapt to exercise in a positive manner.
 So far, most of the research in this area has been with aerobic exercise like running.

 What does research in this area show?
 In one study, runners who took high doses of antioxidant vitamins, vitamin C and vitamin E, before a workout developed less of a rise in mitochondrial enzymes that boost mitochondrial biogenesis.
 One of the reasons you develop increased endurance in response to endurance exercise is it spurs the growth of new mitochondria.
 Makes sense, doesn’t it?
-More mitochondria means a greater ability to make ATP for energy.
+More mitochondria mean a greater ability to make ATP for energy.
 When you have more ATP available, you don’t fatigue as quickly and can run further or exercise longer.
 If antioxidants blunt the ability of a cell to make new mitochondria, it can interfere with aerobic adaptations to exercise.

-Resistance Training and Antioxidants
+Exercise Recovery: Resistance Training and Antioxidants

 Does the same hold true for resistance exercise?
 In one study, researchers asked participants to take vitamin C and vitamin E before and after resistance training sessions.
 Another group took no supplements prior to or after their training.
 Each group did a similar resistance training routine and trained at a high intensity four times weekly.
 The results?
 Both groups developed increases in strength and muscle size, but the group that took antioxidants developed LESS strength than the group that didn’t.